Nyssa biflora: Geographic distribution and habitat

 Swamp tupelo grows chiefly in the coastal plains from New Jersey, Delaware, eastern Maryland, and southeastern Virginia, south to southern Florida and west to eastern Texas.
 Its range extends north up the Mississippi Valley to southern Arkansas and west and south Tennessee.

 The swamp tupelo grows in humid warm climates.
-It not only tolerates flooding but actually thrives under those conditions.
-It is seldom found on sites that are not inundated much of the growing season.
+It thrives in flood areas and is seldom found on sites that are not inundated much of the growing season.
 Swamp tupelo grows in headwater swamps, strands, ponds, river bottoms, bays, estuaries, and low coves.
 Normally it does not grow in the deeper parts of swamps or overflow river bottoms.

 The type of water regime is more important to growth of swamp tupelo than the soil type.
 Best growth is achieved on sites where the soil is continuously saturated with very shallow moving water.
 Growth can be reduced as much as 50 percent when the water is stagnant, as in ponds.
 Intermittent flooding, with periodic drying cycles, or continuous deep flooding even by moving water, also reduces growth.